 Yes, you can advertise and post on social media.
 That can all be very effective, but there is one downside to those approaches, everyone knows that the message is coming from you.
 It’s very difficult to gain true credibility if you are the one who is saying how great you, your service or your products are.

-Appearing as a news story five you that third party validation.
+Appearing as a news story gives you that third party validation.
 For good or bad, people tend to trust what they read, see, or hear in the news.
 People realize that there is a vetting process when it comes to the news and that process is what makes people trust it.

 Plus no one buys a magazine or watches a TV program to see the ads or commercials.
 They know those spots are bought and paid for.
 And on social media, although people might find posts or photos amusing or interesting, that is not the same as finding them credible.

 More than ever, consumers have their defenses up when watching or listening to the media.
 An effective media relations campaign allows you to slip past those defenses by being featured in media outlets that they already trust.
 Whether you’re featured in a local media newspaper, the New York Times or the Today Show, you are benefitting by the trust those media brands instill in consumers.

 Audiences are much more media savvy and resistant to traditional forms of marketing and promotion.
 Advertising is paid media and public relations is earned media and when it comes to establishing yourself as trustworthy, earned media wins the day.

 So, let’s get back to our initial question, when should you launch your PR campaign?

 It all depends on your business, your goals and objectives and how prepared you and your company are.
 For example, if your product is a year away from being available, you don’t want to start contacting the media now, but you do want to start creating your stories, media lists, etc. Generally, if you have your product, service or company ready to go, you want to give yourself plenty of time to start generating media interest, particularly if you not known in your field or are launching a new product or service.